zihaadk/secure-software-development/README.md

 ![This is an image](https://github.com/zihaadk/secure-software-development/blob/main/images/flaskoutput.png)

-thereafter the application is accessible from the web browser on: `http://127.0.0.1:8080`
+Once successful, the application will be accessible from the web browser on: `http://127.0.0.1:8080`

 ![This is an image](https://github.com/zihaadk/secure-software-development/blob/main/images/issdesui.png)